cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 sold, rented out, inherited, etc (source: INSPIRE Data Specification Buildings, v3.0, p.29).
 A `BuildingUnit` is related to one or more occupant entities, such as a dwelling or a workplace.
 Owner information attributes (as `ownerName` and `ownershipType`) are specified in this class.
 It inherits from class `_CityObject`.
 The `BuildingUnit` may also be related to an address.
-A `BuildingUnit` may be related to one or several `Occupants` and/or `Facilities` objects for simplified modelling of mixed status.

 The following XML example describes a `BuildingUnit` of 2 rooms of 40m² in total owned by a private person (`OccupantPrivate`) called “Lilli’s Donuts” (`Occupants` and `Facilities` are